 The responsibility of demonstrating this value often falls on the technology users themselves when management fails to drive the change.
 If you’re a portfolio manager looking to showcase the potential of new technology in financial services, particularly in fixed income, there are several key considerations to keep in mind, along with recent examples showcasing the impact of technology in this domain.

 Defining the goals for technology modernization

 Before undertaking a major technology overhaul, it is crucial to articulate the anticipated value that the technology will bring to the firm.
 Senior management will be interested in how the technology can generate additional revenue, protect existing revenue streams, enhance internal operations to reduce costs, or improve efficiencies.

-Before embarking on a major modernization initiative, you need to clearly articulate and define the technology’s value that you anticipate will bring to the firm.
-Senior management will consider how this product will generate additional revenue, if it satisfies client’s need to protect revenue, or if it improves internal operations that reduce costs or improve efficiencies.
-Being clear in the ultimate value you’re bringing to the firm and defining the criteria for success will be necessary for internal negotiations.
+Being clear about the ultimate value you’re bringing to the firm and defining the criteria for success will be necessary for internal negotiations.
 You should be able to clearly define how new data or technology will enable your firm to:

 Solidifying the pitch to key stakeholders and ultimate decision-makers

-As soon as all the pieces are in place – clearly defined objectives, quantified purchase, and objection handling – any portfolio manager is ready to embark on the modernization process that will increase time to value.
-Investment firms have the potential to make great advancements in technology with so much to gain at stake.
+Once all the necessary components are in place – clearly defined objectives, quantified purchasing details, and effective objection handling – any portfolio manager is prepared to embark on the modernization journey.